 Some of the communities you will visit will be rich, but others will miss a lot of the urban opportunities that you are accustomed to.
-The education, the economic life and the medical system might seem spartan, but you can plant seeds that will might have positive outcomes in the long future.
-Share your knowledge, look out for the young bright minds that want to learn and help them develop the skills that are familiar to you.
+The education, the economic life, and the medical system might seem spartan, but you can plant seeds that will have positive outcomes in the long future.
+Share your knowledge, look out for the young bright minds that want to learn, and help them develop the skills that are familiar to you.
 The young generations are the future, do your best to help them grow.

 Be disruptive, but not toxic

 As an outsider, you are disruptive, you change things around you from the moment you arrive in a community.
 You might prefer a low profile, but in small communities, that’s harder to keep.
 Although your neighbors might not show it, they are curious about you and they will search for opportunities to chitchat.
 Your impact might be small or big, but it would be nice to be aware of it.
-Imagine the village as a sensitive ecosystem and try to asses how your choices will ripple.
+Imagine the village as a sensitive ecosystem and try to assess how your choices will ripple.

 Take care of the plants and the animals around you

 Rural spaces are immersed in nature.
 On the top of the mountain or near the seaside your eyes will fall upon green patches and for sure there will be birds passing near you.
 Your neighbors might have seeds long forgotten or they might share with you fresh milk or eggs.
-You are the closest on the first part of the consuming chain than ever.
+You are the closest to the first part of the consuming chain than ever.
 Enjoy it and respect the environment that offers you all the goods.
 Try to grow something by yourself and take advice from those who know the land better.